The Power Of Praying ParentsDr. Erwin W. Lutzer | July 28, 2013

-Today it is my privilege to preach message number eight in a series entitled Fighting for Your Family, specifically how to pray for your children, and we shall concentrate eventually on praying for prodigals.
+Today, it is my privilege to preach message number nine in a series entitled Fighting for Your Family, specifically, how to pray for your children.
+And we shall concentrate, eventually, on praying for prodigals.
 I don’t need to tell you, do I, that there are plenty of prodigal children?
-I’ll forego stories, but this past week speaking at a Bible conference a man sits next to me.
+I’ll forego stories, but this past week, speaking at a Bible conference, a man sits next to me.
 His son married this woman.
 They have children.
 She’s run off to find another lover.
 So the children now go through the difficulty of divorce.
 He’s a grandparent and has to watch all of this happen.
 It’s a story that’s been told a thousand times.

-By way of introduction I have a couple of questions.
-Number one, is it always the parent’s fault if a child rebels and becomes a prodigal?
+By way of introduction, I have a couple of questions.
+Number one: Is it always the parent’s fault if a child rebels and becomes a prodigal?
 The answer is sometimes yes.
-Parents contribute to the rebellion of their children, but many times the answer is no. Do you think in the famous Prodigal Son story that the real fault for the younger son wanting his inheritance and then going into a far country was because he didn’t have a good father?
-Of course not!
+Parents contribute to the rebellion of their children, but many times, the answer is no. Do you think, in the famous prodigal son story, that the real fault for the younger son wanting his inheritance and then going into a far country was because he didn’t have a good father?
+Of course not.
 The father represents God.
 Sin is irrational.
-Young people and older people, too, do stupid, hurtful and crazy things.
-They follow their desires wherever they lead, even with good parenting, so somewhere along the line in this message I am going to try to help you as parents to live guilt-free no matter the past.
+Young people and older people, too, do stupid, hurtful, crazy things.
+They follow their desires wherever they lead, even with good parenting.
+So somewhere along the line in this message I am going to try to help you as parents to live guilt-free no matter the past.

-A second question that might very logically be asked when kids rebel is this.
-Was the child who was brought up in Sunday school, went to camp and memorized all the verses and served the Lord during high school, and then left the faith during college saved or not?
+A second question that might be asked, very logically, is: When kids rebel, was the child who was brought up in Sunday school, went to camp and memorized all the verses and served the Lord during high school, and then left the faith during college, were they saved?
 Are they saved or aren’t they?
-Well, the good Scriptural answer is we don’t know.
+Well, the good scriptural answer is we don’t know.
 That’s the answer.

-I do believe that many kids lose their faith in college not because of the intellectual arguments but because of the moral issues and the environment, they fall into immorality and after that they are looking for justification.
+I do believe this: Many kids lose their faith in college not because of the intellectual arguments, but because of the moral issues and the environment.
+They fall into immorality and after that, they are looking for justification.
 And so because they don’t know how to handle the guilt and to handle their conscience, and they don’t see any way out, they write home and say, “Mom and Dad, I’ve left Christianity and I’ve become an atheist.”
-In some instances they may be Christians whom God will bring back.
-In other instances they indeed may never have actually savingly believed on Jesus, but only God knows.
+In some instances, they may be Christians God will bring back.
+In other instances, indeed, they may never have actually savingly believed on Jesus, but only God knows.

-Now what I’m going to ask you to do today is to turn to a passage of Scripture where we see a mother pleading for her child.
-It’s in Matthew 15 and it is a remarkable story.
+Now, what I’m going to ask you to do today, is to turn to a passage of Scripture where we see a mother pleading for her child.
+It’s in the 15th chapter of the Gospel of Matthew, and it is a remarkable story.
 It’s a story over which some people have stumbled.
 They’ve said, “Jesus here seems rude.
 He seems so out of character.
 What’s happening here?”
 Well that’s our text today.

-What I’d like us to do is to look at the barriers that this woman overcame in soliciting the help of Jesus for her demonized daughter.
-What a prayer!
-What a woman!
-What a mother!
+What I’d like us to do is to look at the barriers this woman overcame in soliciting the help of Jesus for her demonized daughter.
+What a prayer.
+What a woman.
+What a mother.

 But there it is.
 This woman comes and she is a Canaanite, and Jesus is going to the northern part where Lebanon is today—Tyre and Sidon where I was back in 1968.
-And Jesus is there in the area and she hears about Jesus and that He is able to deliver from demons, and that the demons obey His very word.
+And Jesus is there in the area, and she hears about Jesus and that He is able to deliver from demons, and that the demons obey His very word.
 Somehow news about Jesus travels that far.
-There’s no way that she could leave and visit Jesus and try to find out where He is, but the good news is that Jesus comes into her area to make grace available even for her.
+There’s no way she could leave and visit Jesus and try to find out where He is, but the good news is, Jesus comes into her area to make grace available even for her.

-Now what I would like to do is to give you five or six barriers that she overcame in getting help for her child and interceding for her child.
-Now obviously her child was not a prodigal, but her child was in desperate need of a word from Jesus that that small girl would be delivered.
+Now, what I would like to do is to give you five or six barriers she overcame in getting help for her child and interceding for her child.
+Now, obviously, her child was not a prodigal, but her child was in desperate need of a word from Jesus that that small girl would be delivered.

 Are you ready for the barriers?